 - 1. Medical eligibility for care management shall be determined using the MI Choice screen and assessment prior to an individual's enrollment in the CM program. - 2.
 Care management functions shall be conducted by a multi-disciplinary team.
-A team may consist of a registered nurse and a licensed social worker (as described within the Michigan Public Health Code) or be comprised of a registered nurse and an individual with a minimum of two years care manager experience. - 3.
+A team may consist of a registered nurse and a licensed social worker (as described within the Michigan Public Health Code) or be comprised of a registered nurse and an individual with a minimum - of two years care manager experience. - 3.
 Care managers shall establish and maintain a confidential record for each participant served.
 The record shall include, but not be limited to, the following information: - a.
 Completed eligibility screen. - b.
 Completed assessment. - c.
 Consent to release confidential information. - d.
 Participant-approved person-centered service plan. - e.
 Service orders and instructions to providers. - f.
-Progress notes for documenting participant progress/status, contacts with participant, providers and others involved in caring for the participant. - g.
-Reassessment. - h.
-Other documentation and correspondence sufficient to fully disclose the quantity, quality, appropriateness, and timeliness of services provided.
+Progress notes for documenting participant progress/status, contacts with participant, providers and others involved in caring for the participant.